podipo/skella/README.md

 # Development

+There are three directories which you will use during development:

+- static: all of the files that are deployed unchanged like images or Javascript files
+- template: all of the source files like LESS and mustache templates
+- dist: the destination where the static and compiled files end up

-	# Run Bower install, compile the mustache templates and LESS files, and copy static all into /dist
+TO run Bower install, compile the mustache templates and LESS files, and copy static all into /dist, run this:

 	grunt

-	# Start an HTTPd on port 8000 and then automatically recompile mustache templates and LESS files if they change
+To start an HTTPd on port 8000 and then automatically recompile mustache templates and LESS files if they change, run this:

 	grunt dev

-Don't edit anything in /dist as it will be overwritten.
+Note: Don't edit anything in /dist as it will be overwritten.
 Instead, edit the files in /templates or /static.

-To update Bootstrap variables edit `/templates/variables.less`  and to enable or disable Bootstrap components edit `/templates/bootstrap.less`.
+To update Bootstrap variables edit /templates/variables.less and to enable or disable Bootstrap components edit /templates/bootstrap.less.

 # License